Globalshift.co.uk - copyright © 2009 to 2023; All rights reserved.

 South and East Africa

 During the Jurassic, the crust under the Karoo basin ruptured, releasing huge volumes of basaltic lava which covered nearly the whole of Southern Africa.
-The massive lava outpouring brought the Karoo sedimentation to an abrupt end.
-The mountains of Swaziland comprise these preserved volcanic rocks and the plains are floored by Karoo sediments and cratonic basement.
+This massive lava outpouring brought Karoo sedimentation to an abrupt end and the mountains of Swaziland comprise these preserved volcanic rocks.
+The plains are floored by Karoo sediments and cratonic basement.